starpit/spnl/README.md

 The span query system is written in [Rust](https://www.rust-lang.org/).
 Thus, step 1 is to [configure your environment](./https://www.rust-lang.org/tools/install) for Rust, if you haven't already.
+Step 2 is to clone this repository.

-We have a quick and dirty CLI on top of the core capabilities to help with tire kicking.
+Using these pre-requisities, we have a quick and dirty CLI on top of the core capabilities to help with tire kicking.
 Using it, you can run a quick demo with:

 ```shell
 cargo run